chef-boneyard/dcob/README.md

 DCO_INFO_URL
 ```

-The login is a github username; the access token is a personal access token
+The login is a github username.

+The access token is a personal access token for the github user specified for
+login.
+The access token must have the following privileges:

+* admin:repo_hook to create webhooks on create or publicized repositories
+* repo:status to create statuses on commits in a repo

-that has the Repo privilege.
-The secret token is the one you specify when you
+The secret token is the one you specify when you add the bot as a webhook.

-add the bot as a webhook.
-The DCO info URL should lead to a page about the
+The DCO info URL should lead to a page about the Developer Certificate of Origin
-Developer Certificate of Origin and how contributors can sign-off their commits.
+and how contributors can sign-off their commits.

 ## Development